 Labor Code Section 4800 (4800 Time)

 Labor Code Section 4800 is a special benefit available only to Department of Justice peace officers falling within the "state peace officer/firefighter" classification and Department of Fish and Wildlife law enforcement officers.
 It provides for up to one year of full salary in lieu of other benefits for injuries that occur in the line of duty.

 This section does not apply to periods of disability, which occur subsequent to termination of employment by resignation, retirement, or dismissal.
 When this section does not apply, the officer is eligible for those benefits which would apply if this section had not been enacted.

 Labor Code Section 4800.5 is a special benefit available to any sworn member of the Department of the California Highway Patrol.
 It provides for up to one year of full salary for disabled officers in lieu of disability payments.

 If the disability is solely the result of cumulative trauma or injury, this benefit shall be limited to the actual period of temporary disability, or for one year, whichever is less.

 Permanent Disability (PD)

-Permanent Disability (PD) payments are made to compensate an injured employee for their diminished future earnings capacity due to a permanent impairment or limitation as a result of their work related injury (LC Section 4061).
+Permanent Disability (PD) payments are made to compensate an injured employee for their permanent impairment or limitation as a result of their work related injury (LC Section 4061).
 An injured employee can receive PD payments and return to work full duty.